 Students will be invited to sign up for this guarantee in their first semester.
+The Advising Center distributes the four-year guarantee forms to students via their First Year Seminar (FYS) course sections.
 The purpose of asking students to sign an agreement is to ensure that students fully understand what they need to do on their end to stay on track for timely graduation and remain eligible for the guarantee, including:

 - Maintaining continuous, full-time enrollment for eight semesters

 - Declaring their majors by the end of the sophomore year

 - Remaining in Satisfactory Academic Standing in all semesters of attendance